Last updated on February 13, 2023 at 10:43 pm

 What Comms Tools Should I Use For My Business?

-As you’ve seen, there are a lot of internal communication tools available now.
-But with limited resources, most internal comms teams cannot afford to have it all.
+There are many internal communication tools out there.
+But with limited resources, most internal comms teams cannot afford to have them all.
 Luckily, there are many free research reports, content creation tools, etc. But channels all come at some kind of cost.

 - Is your company large enough?
-The size of your company can make a big difference.
-If you are a small to mid-sized company, you might not need every channel or certain other tools that Enterprises really do need.
+The size of your company matters.
+If you’re a small to mid-sized company, you might not need every channel or other tools that Enterprises use.
 For instance, small companies might not need tools like Calendly for booking meetings or more complex program management systems.
 Regarding communication channels, you might only need email and an employee app to reach everyone.
-An intranet and texting platform might be overkill.

 - Who are your employees?
-The channels you need will really depend on your audience.
+The channels you need will depend on your audience.
 If you are mainly deskbound employees, an employee intranet, email, and collaboration tool might be the best channel mix.
-But if you have a mix of deskless and deskbound, you might want email, an employee app, an intranet, and a collaboration tool, but only certain employee types need certain channels.
+But if you have a mix of deskless and deskbound, you might want email, an employee app, an intranet, and a collaboration tool, but only certain employees need certain channels.

 - What are your goals?
-If you are trying to achieve certain objectives, this can help make the case for certain tools in this year’s budget.
-For example, if you’re working on operating efficiency, then it might be time to invest in a productivity tool and better editorial calendar.
-Or if you know you need to improve employee access to information, it’s probably time to re-evaluate your channel mix.
+If you’re trying to achieve certain objectives, this can help make the case for certain tools in this year’s budget.
+For example, if you’re working on operating efficiency, then it might be time to invest in a productivity tool and a better editorial calendar.
+Or if you need to improve employee access to information, it’s probably time to re-evaluate your channel mix.

-How Do I Create the Right Channel Mix?
+How Do I Create the Right Communication Channel Mix?

 Let’s dive into selecting the right mix of communication channels in more detail.
 Choosing the right channels as well as providers is an important decision to ensure you achieve your business goals.